Private Project

 Director Statement

-The textural, layered approach within the style of the film is a product of having limited tangible material related to each memory to work with (for one I had a sound recording, another footage and others nothing) but I hope it also speaks to the felt qualities of experiences - the emotions and sensory impressions which mingle and are hard to describe in literal imagery or words.
+The textural, layered style of the film is partly a product of having little recorded material of each memory to work with (for one I had a sound recording, another some footage and others, nothing), but I hope it also speaks to the felt qualities of experience - the emotions and sensory impressions which mingle in our memory and are hard to describe in literal imagery or words.

-I hope the viewer, despite missing actual recordings of every memory, may be able to feel immersed in this time and place we explore.
-I hope too that they may be left with some impression of an urban life full of connections rather than separations - connections with ourselves and each other, our senses, the cosmos - some kind of outer intimacy.
+I hope the viewer, despite missing actual recordings of some memories, may feel immersed in this time and place we explore, and might also be left with some impression of an urban life full of connections rather than separations - connections with ourselves and each other, our senses, the cosmos - some kind of outer intimacy.